 Listen to the music and rhythm of your breath.

 Practice having multiple bodies by, at times, seeing yourself from the outside.

 attention / vitality / displacement / gaze / form / decay / imagination / imperceptible / transformation / forces / perspective / perception / anthropophagy / asymmetry / in relation to / multiplicity

-Rise is a performative experiment in the development of my artistic research The Amazonizing Project, currently undertaken in the frame of the Master of Theatre Practices practices at ArtEZ University of the Arts, Arnhem, NL.
-Rise combines the poetics of the solo dance score No Time to Fly (2010) by choreographer Deborah Hay, performative utterances from internet videos and elements of works by artists Jeanine Durning and Steve Paxton (The Small Dance).
+RISE is a performative experiment in the development of my artistic research The Amazonizing Project, currently undertaken in the frame of the Master of Performance Practices at ArtEZ University of the Arts, Arnhem, NL.
+Rise has taken as both inspiration and reference: No Time to Fly (2010) by Deborah Hay, directives by artists Jeanine Durning and Steve Paxton and performative utterances from internet videos.